Planning a trip to the snow in Matroosberg

 Saturday to Sunday: 8:00–16:00

 If the snow is on ground level then you shouldn’t be paying for anything more than your petrol to get up there.
-Entering the nature reserve will cost you R80 per person, R60 children 3-13 and then R250 per vehicle going up the 4×4 trail.
+Entering the nature reserve will cost you R90 per person, R70 children 3-13 and then R250 per vehicle going up the 4×4 trail.
 For all the details on acquiring the 4×4 permit read this post.

 Timing is the most crucial thing with planning your trip to the snow.
 The winter months are June, July and August.
-Last year we had the biggest snowfall at the end of August and experienced loads of beautiful ground level snow.
 My advice is keep a look out on the Matroosberg Reserve Facebook group throughout those months and be ready to head off on your adventure within a few days’ notice.
 The weather is completely unpredictable and you never know when next it’ll snow.
 Watching the weather on Snow Report is also a very reliable source.

 You’re ideally going to be out for the whole day.
 I’d advice leaving nice and early in the morning so that you can get there before the snow melts too much.
 And then plan to be there for the better part of the day before coming home towards late afternoon.
 You’ll want to pack some lunch and road trip snacks as there aren’t really any restaurants around if you were planning on going out for lunch.
 We brought along some gluwein (for the non-drivers) and maybe some hot chocolate, tea or coffee to warm up after being out in the snow.
 Be sure to pack in an extra scarf, buttons and a carrot for your snowman creation.
 We also brought along a boogie board to slide down the slopes on (SO MUCH FUN!).
 And finally be sure to dress super duper warmly!
 Also as South Africans we obviously don’t have much experience with snow so a little FYI: snow is wet.
 So if you’re planning on rolling around making snow angels then be sure to wear a jacket that is a bit waterproof.